 If your complaint is not resolved on the telephone, you will be invited to write to us about it within the following 14 days so it can be investigated more formally.

 If you wish to complain about a Public Access Barrister or member of staff in writing, please give the following details: your name and address, which Public Access Barrister or member of staff you are complaining about; the detail of the complaint; and what you would like done about it.
-For complaints about Public Access Barristers, please address your letter to our Head of Crown Office Row Brighton, James King-Smith or, if you prefer, to the Head of Chambers at 1 Crown Office Row in London, Philip Havers QC.
-For complaints about staff, please address your letter to our Chambers Director, Andrew Meyler at 1 Crown Office Row, London.
+For complaints about Public Access Barristers, please address your letter to our Head of Crown Office Row Brighton, Simon Sinnatt or, if you prefer, to the Head of Chambers at 1 Crown Office Row in London, Richard Booth QC.
+For complaints about staff, please address your letter to our Chambers Director, John Petrie MBE at 1 Crown Office Row, London.
 Our address in Brighton is – Crown Office Row,119 Church Street, Brighton, BN1 IUD.
 Our address in London is – 1 Crown Office Row, Temple, London EC4Y 7HH.

 Your letter will be acknowledged within 7 days and an investigation will take place.
-In the case of a complaint about a barrister, this will be led by the Head of Crown Office Row Brighton, assisted, as necessary, by the Chambers Director and the Senior Clerk in Brighton.
+In the case of a complaint about a barrister, this will be led by the Head of Crown Office Row Brighton, assisted, as necessary, by the Chambers Director and the Practice Director in Brighton.
 If the complaint is about the Head of Crown Office Row Brighton, the investigation will be led by the Head of Chambers at 1 Crown Office Row, London.
-In the case of a member of staff, the investigation will be conducted by the Chambers Director personally, in consultation with the Senior Clerk in Brighton.
+In the case of a member of staff, the investigation will be conducted by the Chambers Director personally, in consultation with the Practice Director in Brighton.

 In acknowledging receipt of your letter, you will normally be informed that you should expect a substantive response to your complaint within 14 days.
 In exceptional circumstances, a longer period may be fixed or if the “investigator” of the complaint finds out later that more time will be needed, he or she will set a new date for his/her substantive reply explaining why more time is needed.
 His/her substantive reply will set out –